BisonLab/CrewCall/INSTALL.md

  * apache2 libapache2-mod-php apache2-utils

-And I'm sorry, but I did end up with Bootstrap and studd that need LESS.
+And I'm sorry, but I did end up with Bootstrap and stuff that need LESS.
 So, you've gotta install node.js and friends.

  * node-less